-Medicare Advantage Plans (MA) cover all Medicare A & B treatment & procedures plus provide additional benefits such as a full annual physical.
-Treatment is received by going to the plan's network of providers.
+Medicare Advantage Plans (MA) provide all the treatment and procedures covered by MediCare Part A & Part B plus all have a full annual physical and often additional benefits such as dental, and vision.
+Plans are developed by private insurance and when a person enrolls all needed treatment is received by going to the plan's network of providers.

-Note: MA plans are what Medicare calls Part C.
+Note: MA plans are what is called Medicare Part C.

-● A MAPD proposal will include the State and specific Counties where they want to offer the plan.
-Individuals then select from plans approved for their County.
+● A proposal for a MAPD will include the State and specific Counties where the company wants to offer the plan.
+Individuals living in an approved County can then buy the new plan.

-● In addition, plans (usually ) charge a monthly cost based on the benefits, co-pays, and cost sharing in a specific plan.
+● In addition to this payment, companies (usually ) charge a monthly cost based on the benefits, co-pays, and cost sharing in a specific plan.

-● When a person needs treatment they select MDs and other providers in the companies network, The provider bills the company not the MediCare system for any treatment a person receives.
+● When a person needs treatment they select MDs or other providers in the companies network, The provider bills the company not the MediCare system for any treatment a person receives.

-● A big advantage to the person in a MAPD is the quality of their care is usually higher and treatment outcomes are often better!
+● A big advantage to individuals in a MAPD is the quality of their care is usually higher and treatment outcomes are often better!

-How is that?
-The coordination of all medical treatment and medications!
+Why is that?
+Better results come from the coordination of all of a person's medical treatment and medications.

-● A recent study by the Better Medicare Alliance provides an example of the advantage of coordination — "individuals in private MA plans had:
+● The advantage of coordination can be found in a recent study by the Better Medicare Alliance — "individuals in private MA plans had:

 > one-third fewer ER visits